CompCogNeuro/CompCogNeuro.github.io/content/basal-ganglia.md

 ## Parallel action selection and online motor control

 The action selection framework is often construed in terms of a strongly serial, discrete conception of motor action, where a single discrete action is performed at a given time.
-However, at the level of the muscles that actually drive motor action, it is actually a highly parallel "symphony" of activity that is in constant motion.
+However, at the level of the muscles that actually drive motor action, it is actually a highly parallel "symphony" of activity that is in constant motion, with graded contributions.
+This parallel, graded form of processing is synergistic with the efficient [[search]] through motor control space, as noted at the outset.
 Thus, to the extent that the dorsolateral BG is involved in motor control at the level of muscles, it makes more sense to think of the BG as a conductor of this symphony, providing dynamic, bidirectional modulation of each of the different muscles in order to better coordinate their activity, to accomplish desired motor outcomes.

 Under this more dynamic, parallel scenario, the Go vs. No pathways are not discretely and sequentially picking one out of many possible actions, but rather the dynamic balance between Go and No determines the extent to which each muscle or muscle group is selectively disinhibited at any given point in time, in parallel.
 If there is more Go than No, that pathway will be disinhibited and allowed to act more strongly, while a greater No than Go balance with tend to inhibit the pathway and prevent it from interfering with other muscle activity that should proceed.
 To return to the puppet-master analogy used above, the strings by which a puppet is controlled need to have bidirectional control: you can't operate a puppet in zero gravity!
 In the neural domain, the dynamic Go vs. No competition gives you this bidirectional control.